ocstringham/oliverstringham/content/blog/data-science-tutorials/2021-07-26-working-with-postgresql-and-postgis-sql-database-tutorial/index.markdown

     ## 5    44.5 MULTIPOLYGON (((-122.4187 3...
     ## 6    47.7 MULTIPOLYGON (((-92.14328 3...

 And there it is, the quick way to save data to postgres.
 The long way will help with optimizing table sizes and develop a deeper understanding of SQL in general.
-But, if you don’t care about the long way, skip to [Running Spatial Queries to Postgres from R](#run_queries).
+But, if you don’t care about the long way, skip to the next section.

 ### The Long Way to Create a Table: Manual Specification